Enhancing LLM Reasoning via Non-Human-Like Reasoning Path Preference Optimization: Experiments and Analysis

 \subsection{Experiments Setup}

-\textbf{Datasets and Models:} For mathematical reasoning tasks, we use the prompts from the Step-DPO-10k\footnote{https://huggingface.co/datasets/xinlai/Math-Step-DPO-10K} dataset as model inputs $\mathbf{x}$ to construct the preference dataset for CGPO training.
-MetaMath-Mistral-7B \citep{yu2024metamathbootstrapmathematicalquestions}, MetaMath-LLaMA-8B \citep{liu2025adaptivestepautomaticallydividingreasoning}, Qwen2-7B-SFT\footnote{https://huggingface.co/xinlai/Qwen2-7B-SFT}, Qwen1.5-32B-SFT\footnote{https://huggingface.co/xinlai/Qwen1.5-32B-SFT} and DeepSeekMath-Base-SFT\footnote{https://huggingface.co/xinlai/DeepSeekMath-Base-SFT} are employed as the policy models \(\pi_{0}\).
-To ensure that the capabilities of the Reward Model (RM) align with the policy model and can provide token-level fine-grained reward, we adopt ASPRM-L\footnote{https://huggingface.co/Lux0926/ASPRM-L} as \(R\) to select candidate tokens after $s_{init}$, preventing performance gains from an overly strong RM.
+\textbf{Datasets and Models:} For mathematical reasoning tasks, we use the prompts from the Step-DPO-10k\footnote{https://huggingface.co/datasets/xinlai/Math-Step-DPO-10K} dataset as the model inputs $\mathbf{x}$ to construct the preference dataset for training.
+We evaluate CGPO with various models serving as the policy model $\pi_\theta$, including MetaMath-Mistral-7B \citep{yu2024metamathbootstrapmathematicalquestions}, MetaMath-Llama-8B \citep{liu2025adaptivestepautomaticallydividingreasoning}, Qwen2-7B-SFT, Qwen1.5-32B-SFT, DeepSeekMath-Base-SFT\cite{lai2024stepdpostepwisepreferenceoptimization}, DeepSeek-R1-Distill-Qwen-1.5B, and DeepSeek-R1-Distill-Qwen-7B\cite{Guo2025DeepSeekR1}.
+To ensure that the capabilities of the reward model (RM) $R$ align with the policy model to provide accurate token-level reward, to prevent performance gains from an overly strong RM, We adopt ASPRM-L\footnote{https://huggingface.co/Lux0926/ASPRM-L}, whose base model is competitive with our policy model while enabling fine-grained evaluation, as the RM to select candidate tokens after $\textbf{s}_{init}$.
+For evaluation, we benchmark standard instruction models on the GSM8K and MATH test sets, while reasoning models are evaluated on GSM8K and MATH500 to enhance evaluation efficiency.

-For code generation tasks, we use the prompts from the training set of the LeetCodeDataset as model inputs $\mathbf{x}$ to construct the CGPO preference dataset.
-The policy model \(\pi_{0}\) is Deepseek-Coder-7B-Instruct-v1.5 \citep{guo2024deepseekcoderlargelanguagemodel} and we adopt ASPRM-D\footnote{https://huggingface.co/Lux0926/ASPRM-D} as our reward model to select candidate tokens.
-The trained models are evaluated on the test sets of LiveCodeBench\footnote{https://huggingface.co/livecodebench} and LeetCodeDataset\footnote{https://huggingface.co/datasets/newfacade/LeetCodeDataset}.
+For code generation tasks, we use the prompts from the training set of the LeetCodeDataset\footnote{https://huggingface.co/datasets/newfacade/LeetCodeDataset} as model inputs $\mathbf{x}$ to construct the preference dataset.
+The policy model $\pi_\theta$ is Deepseek-Coder-7B-Instruct-v1.5 \citep{guo2024deepseekcoderlargelanguagemodel}, and we adopt ASPRM-D\footnote{https://huggingface.co/Lux0926/ASPRM-D} as our reward model to select candidate tokens.
+The trained models are evaluated on the test sets of LiveCodeBench-v6\footnote{https://huggingface.co/livecodebench} and LeetCodeDataset.

-\textbf{Baselines and Metrics:} For the mathematics domain, two baselines are considered: the base model and the model trained using the Step-DPO method.
-For the code domain, only the base model serves as the baseline.
+\textbf{Baselines and Metrics:} For the mathematics domain, five training settings are compared: the base model, Step-DPO, CGPO, DPO trained on the sampled full chosen and rejected sequence pairs constructed by Step-DPO (Step-DPO data), and DPO trained on the sampled full chosen and rejected sequence pairs constructed by CGPO (CGPO data).
+For the code domain, three training settings are compared: the base model, DPO trained on CGPO data, and CGPO.